• Algorithmic trust, risk and governance

 The person behind

 When I am not sitting at my desk, one of my favorite activities is running (away from my problems).
-This year, I'm preparing for the Lisbon Marathon in October, and I am already quite excited.
 Beyond the tracks, I love immersing myself in the philosophy of creativity, fashion and design.
-Observing the way others dress, and discussing trends and styles is something I am always down for.
+Discussing trends, self-expression, and different personal styles is something I am always down for.
 Writing is also a great passion of mine, and I love to express myself through prose and poetry.

 broken image